hujhax/austin-improv-wiki/File/SouthParkCeaseAndDesist.jpg.md

 ## Summary
 Viacom's cease-and-desist letter demanding an end to *[[Live TV Tuesdays -  South Park|South Park Live]]*.

-It was framed and hung in the lobby of [[The Institution Theater]].
+It was immediately framed and hung in the lobby of [[The Institution Theater]].

 ## Licensing
 {{AIC-Wiki-only license}}